 A key ambition of WUR is to serve the public good and improve the quality of life.
 Through Citizen Science we can meaningfully connect science and society around common matters of interest and concern.
 On the one hand, Citizen Science provides an opportunity to strengthen public trust in science by helping citizens better understand science and by supporting them in their pursuit of a more sustainable way of living.
 On the other hand, science can benefit from citizens’ first-hand experience with the issues and from their capacity to contribute to research.

 In 2020, an online WUR community was created to exchange good practices and improve skills for Citizen Science research to enhance the quality of our projects and to create opportunities for new ones.
-In 2021, we will develop a WUR Citizen Science Investigations (CSI) portal to help our researchers better co-create with citizens and policy makers.
+In 2021, we developed a WUR Citizen Science portal to help our researchers better co-create with citizens and policy makers.

 4. Outreach to the public